Cloud and Software Architecture, Soft skills, IOT and embedded

 NVIDIA NIMs are semi-opaque.
 You cannot build your own NIM.
 NIM construction details are not described by NVIDIA.

-Examining NVidia Model Container Images
+Examining NVIDIA Model Container Images

 The first step is to select models we think can fit and run on our NVIDIA GPU hardware.